How much are pointe shoes

 Additional Costs for Accessories

-Beyond the cost of new pointe shoes, dancers need essential accessories like ribbons, elastic bands, and toe pads.
+Beyond the cost of new pointe shoes, dancers also need essential accessories such as ribbons, elastic bands, and toe pads.
 These typically add around $20 to the overall expense.

 The right accessories can significantly enhance a dancer’s experience.
 Ribbons and elastic bands secure the shoes, while the pads offer cushioning to prevent blisters, pain, and bruising.